ziaulhoque24/react-rating-star-with-type/README.md

 | `onChange(new_rating)` | Will be invoked any time the rating is changed | `undefined` | function |

 ### Help improve the component
-hit star on gitHub -
+Hit star on gitHub - [https://github.com/ziaulhoque24/react-rating-star-with-type](https://github.com/ziaulhoque24/react-rating-star-with-type)

 ### Requirements
 You will need to have React in your project in order to use the component, I didn't bundle React in the build, because it seemed like a crazy idea.